rafaelfiume/sketch/README.md

 Sketch is built on the principle of conceptual alchemy: **transforming abstract theory into practical engineering solutions**.

-This backend template uses non-obvious ideas, like using Information Theory to [write clearer docs](docs/best-practices/Documentation.md) and [Category Theory](docs/best-practices/Applied-Theory.md#4-mathematical-foundations-category-theory---safe--composable-components) for building predictable and composable software components.
+This backend template uses non-obvious ideas, like using Information Theory to [write clear docs](docs/best-practices/Documentation.md) and [Category Theory](docs/best-practices/Applied-Theory.md#4-mathematical-foundations-category-theory---safe--composable-components) for building predictable and composable software components.

 These diverse theories are applied not for their own sake, but to craft solutions to real-world problems.
 The result is a product that is secure, maintainable and scalable.

-> See the section ["Academic" Techniques for Real-World Software Engineering](#5-academic-techniques-for-real-world-software-engineering) for examples of this philosophy in action.
+> See the section [From Ivory Tower to Production Code](#5-from-ivory-tower-to-production-code) for examples of this philosophy in action.

 ## 2. Start Here